kaleidos-ventures/taiga/python/docs/conventions/e2e.conventions.md

 ### E2E conventions

-- For a new endpont
+- For a new endpoint

 - The names of the tests should reflect the HTTP status (200, 400) and the (dot-separated) URI being verified:
 ```